ITensor/website/docs/book/itensor_basics.md

     // (2,2,1) 7.00+8.00i
     // (1,2,3) 4.56+0.00i

-### Basic Tensor Operations
+### Basic Mathematical Operations

 ITensors can be added, subtracted, and multiplied by scalars in the usual way:

     auto Q = 2*T;
     auto R = Q/3 + T*4_i;
     auto S = R - T;
+    S *= 5;
     //etc.

 Two ITensors can be added and subtracted if they have the same set of indices, regardless of index order.
+Internally, the tensor data will be permuted if the index order is different, guaranteeing the correct result.

 The norm of an ITensor (square root of sum of squared elements) can be computed using the `norm` function

     println("The norm of T is ",norm(T));

 <br/>